124476/124476/README.md

 - 4th place among all on the Spring-2024 stream of Yandex's Django specialization

 - Participant of the regional computer science stage

-- Winner of the national Technological Olympiad "Automation of business processes"

 ---